 BIM Managers are usually expected to have academic qualifications of at least HNC/HND level in a construction based subject such as civil engineering.

-Ideally, if you are applying for a BIM Manager role, you will also have at least 5 years’ experience within an architectural, construction or engineering role.
+Ideally, if you are applying for a BIM Manager role, you will also have at least 5 years’ experience in an architectural, construction or engineering role.
 Certain individuals who have a background in CAD, Document Control or Engineering may also make the transition to a BIM-based role as well.

 Key Competencies associated with BIM Managers